xavier-orcutt/chinle-primarycare-scheduler/README.md

 3. Rules – codified constraints that define how providers can be scheduled

 General clinic and provider-specific rules are defined in `config/internal_medicine.yml` file.
 These include clinic days, maximum clinics per week, RDO preferences, staffing requirements, and more.
 The rules are imported and codified in `constraints/internal_medicine.py`.
 For a plain-English summary of the logic, see `docs/internal_medicine_rules.pdf`.
-Contraint ordering does not matter to the model.
-The solver sees the full constraint network and tries to find values that satisfy all the constraints.

 ## Output